-ACP Response to Previous EQR Recommendations
+KF Response to Previous EQR Recommendations

-Table 25 displays ACP's progress related to the 2022 External Quality Review Report, as well as IPRO's assessment of ACP's response.
+Table 25 displays KF's progress related to the 2022 External Quality Review Report, as well as IPRO's assessment of KF's response.

-Table 25: ACP Response to Previous EQR Recommendations
+Table 25: KF Response to Previous EQR Recommendations

-Table 25: ACP Response to Previous EQR Recommendations Recommendation for ACP IPRO Assessment of MCO Response 1 Performance Improvement Projects It was recommended that the MCO improve its capacity to Addressed.
-The MCO submitted reports in submit PIP reports in accordance with the submission schedule. accordance with the submission schedule, no further action is required.
-Performance Measures and CAHPS Survey It was recommended that the MCO work on improving their Partially addressed.
-The MCO improved rates for rates for several HEDIS performance measures in the several of the HEDIS performance measures but Effectiveness of Care domain. other performance measures were identified as opportunities for 2023.
-It was recommended that the MCO work on improving their rate Remains an opportunity for improvement.
-The for the PA-specific performance measure, Adults' Annual Dental Adult Annual Dental Visit measure continues to Visit. have low rate performance in which the recommendation was not addressed.
+Table 25.
+Kr Kesponse to Frevious EQK Recommendations Recommendations for KF IPRO Assessment of MCO Response 1 Performance Improvement Projects It is recommended that the MCO improve its capacity to Addressed.
+The MCO submitted reports in submit PIP reports in accordance with the submission accordance with the submission schedule, no schedule. further action is required.
+Performance Measures and CAHPS Survey It is recommended that the MCO work on improving their Partially addressed.
+There was improvement rates for several HEDIS performance measures in the observed across various HEDIS performance Effectiveness of Care Domain. measures, but several HEDIS performance measures were identified as opportunities for improvement.
+It is recommended that the MCO work on improving their rate Partially addressed, but identified as an opportunity for the PA-specific performance measure, Adults' Annual for the current year.
+Despite efforts to improve the Dental Visit. rate, the Adult Annual Dental Visit measure continues to have low-rate performance.
 Compliance with Medicaid Managed Care Regulations There were no recommendations related to compliance with N/A - Not Applicable.
-CFR Categories for Subparts D and E for the MCO for the measurement year
+CFR Categories for Subparts D and E for the MCO for the measurement year.